 Latin Third Experience = Intermediate Latin

-This intermediate Latin course is perfect for people wanting to continue from the beginners’ course or for re-establishing a past knowledge of Latin.
-It is also designed for students preparing to sit a proficiency exam.
+This intermediate Latin course is suitable for people wanting to continue from the beginners’ course or for re-establishing a past knowledge of Latin.
+Both people studying for general interest and students preparing to sit a proficiency exam in liturgy or canon law will benefit from this course.
 Classes are held both weekly during the academic term and daily during the summer term.

 Previous knowledge: The intermediate course presumes an understanding and use of the material presented in the First Experience of Ossa Latinitatis Sola, in particular: